Kishore-kumar07/Visionary-SafeGaurd/README.md

 ## Acknowledgements
 - Inspired by advancements in AI and computer vision for automotive safety.
 - Special thanks to the open-source community for providing the tools and libraries.

----

-Feel free to adjust any sections to better fit your project specifics or personal preferences.